awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

 The tool does not count functions that return a value `and` an error as a proper use of multiple return parameters.

-This is because I think we should rather have sum, union or algebriac data types for this use case.
+This is because I think we should rather have sum types for this use case.

 I believe that most of the time we return: